What is a Precis ?

 - Do not use abbreviations or contractions.

-- Do not be jerky.
+- Do not be shaky.
 This suggests that most probably, you have not understood the sense of the passage properly.

 Precis in the making